ngugimuchangi/k2-connect-ruby/README.md

 The Params are passed as the argument containing all the form data sent.
 A Successful Response is returned with the URL of the Payment resource in the HTTP Location Header.

+#### Query PAYment Request Status

- - To Query the PAYment Request Status pass the location_url response:
+To Query the PAYment Request Status pass the location_url response:

     k2_pay.query_status(k2_pay.location_url)

 As a result a JSON payload will be returned, accessible with the k2_response_body variable.